-- It is known that the viable prefixes of any CFG is a regular language over $\Sigma \cup N$. - For some class of context-free grammar it is possible to design a DFA that can be used (along with some heuristic information) to take the shift-reduce decision of a parser on the basis of the DFA state and a fixed number of look-ahead of tokens.
+- It is known that the viable prefixes of any CFG is a regular language. - For some class of context-free grammar it is possible to design a DFA that can be used (along with some heuristic information) to take the shift-reduce decision of a parser on the basis of the DFA state and a fixed number of token look-ahead.